khokhani/git-practice/README.md

   - git add: Add changes from working directory to staging area
   - git commit: commit changes from staging area to current branch
   - git config: Set or get configurations
-  - git log: show a history of a (log of) commits
+  - git log: show a history (aka log) of a commits
   - git checkout: Checkout branch and (update HEAD and apply changes to working directory).
 In Master branch.
   - git merge: Merge changes from different branches